SESYNC-ci/gis-abm-lesson/docs/_slides/organize.md

 - Scope topic
 - Identify what you need
 - Getting/Organizing/Reviewing/Cleaning Data
-- Importing data and building a Netlogo model
+- Importing data and building a NetLogo model
 - Trouble-shooting and test throughout the process
 - Validation
 - Sharing your model